cortexproject/cortex/docs/architecture.md

 #### Parallelism

 The query frontend job accepts gRPC streaming requests from the queriers, which then "pull" requests from the frontend.
-For high availability it's recommended that you run multiple frontends; the queriers will connect to---and pull requests from---all of them.
+For high availability it's recommended that you run multiple frontends; the queriers will connect to—and pull requests from—all of them.
 To reap the benefit of fair scheduling, it is recommended that you run fewer frontends than queriers.
 Two should suffice in most cases.

 ### Querier